tdep-developers/tdep-tutorials/05_lineshape/README.md

 -  We now have access to the spectral function for each of the phonon modes and the frequency grid.
 Before proceeding to the plotting, we can first inspect these objects.
 Start by looking at the first 3 arrays inside spectralfunction_per_mode.
 What do you see?
 Is this a general feature?
 Why?
 What would happen if instead we ran the calculation at the X point?
 (Try it out!)

-- Now that we saw how to access the spectral function, we can start to learn how to converge this object with respect to the q-point grid.
+- Now that we saw how to access the spectral function, we can start to learn how to converge this object with respect to the number of configurations in our sampling and the q-point grid.
 To do it, we can start by plotting our spectral function from the previous example.
 This can be done very simply using the following (continuing from the previous snippet):

 ```
 # Set the limits of the plot to the limits of the data.
 Can be changed to values closer to the peak in case we want to see the spectra function in more detail